oussama-tahri/Digital-Banking/README.md

 [![View Backend](https://img.shields.io/badge/View_Backend-GitHub-blue.svg)](https://github.com/oussama-tahri/Digital-Banking/tree/master/Digital%20Banking%20Backend) [![View Frontend](https://img.shields.io/badge/View_Frontend-GitHub-green.svg)](https://github.com/oussama-tahri/Digital-Banking/tree/master/Digital-Banking-Web)

+Sure!
+Here's the updated description of the Digital Banking Application, including the implementation of security using JWT with two roles (user and admin) in the backend and frontend:

 ## Description

 The Digital Banking Application provides functionality to manage different types of bank accounts.
 There are two types of accounts: Current Account and Saving Account.
 Each account has a unique ID and specific attributes based on its type.
 Current Accounts have an Overdraft attribute, while Saving Accounts have an Interest Rate attribute.